juffel/jsops/README.md

-# J4S - JavaScript Simple Session Store
+# JSOps

 Client-side key-value store that provides functionality to store and retrieve JSON objects from the URL params/hash and the `window.*Storage` in a volatile or persistent way.
+Can be used for storing configuration/option values.

 ## Get/Set URL Params
 ### Query